matchavez/mc/pages/05.notetaking/02.applications/default.md

 #### [FSNotes](https://fsnot.es)

 FSNotes is the closest app to a winner for me.
 It handles files directly as .md, so you can select a folder and directly edit markdown.
 There is a matching iOS app as well.
 All of this is good, and it's even free if you can `brew`.
-However there are a few shortcomings for me personally... the real-time editing of Typora is better, and the iOS app can't handle Dropbox.
+However there are a few shortcomings for me personally... the real-time editing of Typora is better, and you can't have nested folders.
 Those shortcomings might even be advantages to you, so check it out.

 #### [Agenda](https://www.agenda.com)